 Spring, Fall and Winter in Yosemite

-April, May and early June are one of the best times to visit Yosemite Valley.
+April, May, and early June are some of the best times to visit Yosemite Valley.
 There are fewer crowds, and the waterfalls are at their peak, especially in May and June.

 The fall months of September, October, and November will also see fewer visitors, but also great weather and an incredible fall foliage display.